some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

 The SOME/IP length field shall be used as specified before.
-This means it covers but the first 8 bytes of the SOME/IP header and all bytes after that.
+This means it covers all but the first 8 bytes of the SOME/IP header and all bytes after that.

 Note: This means that for a SOME/IP-TP message transporting a segment, the SOME/IP length covers 8 bytes of the SOME/IP header, the 4 bytes of the TP header, and the segment itself.

 .. feat_req:: 🎯
-    :id: feat_req_someip_772
+    :id: feat_req_someiptp_772
     :reqtype: Requirement
     :security: NO
     :safety: QM